 I’m following you!
 Will you follow me back?

 I may already be following you!
 In a vain attempt at not letting Twitter eat my life, I try to limit the number of people I follow directly.
-However, I keep up with many additional people through Twitter lists compiled by myself and others, and I track still more through my RSS reader.
+However, I keep up with many additional people through Twitter lists compiled by myself and others.
 So if I don’t reciprocate your following me, please be comforted by the knowledge that I may have been stalking you through more stealthy means for weeks, months, or even years.
 Feel better now?